With all of the selections out there, how do we define the best sleep tracker?

 For example, Fitbit and Apple are currently taking leaps to ensure they can track their user's sleep more precisely.

-The second factor we look at when pinpointing the best sleep trackers is how comfortable they are—this is especially important because if you use something that makes you uncomfortable, it can mess with your sleep data and provide you with less than accurate information.
+The second factor we look at when pinpointing a good quality sleep tracker is how comfortable they are—this is especially important because if you use something that makes you uncomfortable, it can mess with your sleep data and provide you with less than accurate information.

 Since comfort is highly dependent on your personal choice, we made sure to provide a diverse list of sleep trackers, so everyone has something that fits their preferences.

 To keep our review straight and to the point, we will touch on the accuracy of each of the sleep trackers featured below.
-We have also separated our reviews into the best wearable sleep trackers and the best non-wearable sleep trackers—so you can jump straight to the point if you already have a feel for what you are looking for.
+We have also separated our reviews into the wearable and the non-wearable sleep monitors—so you can jump straight to the point if you already have a feel for what you are looking for.

 The Best Wearable Sleep Trackers